 It's actually not so uncommon.

-If this is you … don’t fret.
-There are other forms of awareness or ‘mindfulness’ practices, as they’re referred to, that can ensure similar results and even get you geared up to embrace the practice of meditation, as daunting as it may seem.
+If this is you ... don't fret.
+There are other forms of awareness or "mindfulness" practices that can ensure similar results and even get you geared up to embrace the practice of meditation, as daunting as it may seem.

-Clean with purpose.
-In the Shaolin Temple, sweeping is one art form that is highly regarded as a form of mindfulness.
-Instead of making cleaning a chore that you’d rather not do, make it your daily practice of awareness instead.
 When you wash your dishes, take your time to clean in a careful and graceful way.
-When you sweep imagine you are sweeping away any dust or stagnation in your own body.
+When you sweep, imagine you are sweeping away any dust or stagnation in your own body.
 Since our homes are an extension of our body, it is an important practice to keep it clean.
 It makes for better thoughts, health, and dreams and is the most basic form of feng shui, which makes energy move more freely in your home (and body).

 Yoga is meditation in motion.
 Yoga asana (the postures) combined with pranayama (breathing techniques) was created to strengthen the body so that sitting down in meditation for long periods of time would be easier and painless.

 Every movement in yoga should begin with an inhalation or exhalation.
 And as we all know, the breath is the quickest way to bring us back to the present moment.
 When you are doing yoga and focusing on yourself, the practice itself and the breath, you are in the present moment and that is mindfulness.